eoscanada/eos-bios/README.md

 * boot_connect_mesh: Make sure we don't mesh with the first BIOS boot.. it's most probably not running..

-* Do connectivity checks when doing `discovery`.. and get a report upon orchestration that the peers are up ?

 * Implement `eos-bios boot --reset` or something.. through eosio.disco::delgenesis

 * Dedupe the p2p-address in join and mesh..

 * create the "RAM" currency, issue an initial base ? is it with `setram` ?
-* call `setram`, agree on it.. start with 32GB ?
-* what happens if you `buyrambytes` and there's no `RAM` curreny ? what's the state of it ?

 * delegatebw, from/to eosio, do the transfer with it ?

-* undelegatebw never removes my "voters" entry.. sunk forever ?

 * Display time of the launch block (or delta)

-* If launch block doesn't exist, give me the last :)